fransilvion/tantalus/README.md

 ## Usage example

-To load data with **tantalus** you should import RPostgresSQL and dbplyr packages:
+To load data with **tantalus** you should import RPostgresSQL and dbplyr packages (the login details might change; in this case check the following [link](https://github.com/ababaian/serratus/wiki/SQL-Schema)):

 ```R
 library("tantalus")